Avocarrot/hiring/back-end/code-review-exchange/assignment.md

 Review the code carefully and add any feedback/comments/suggestions you may have.

 Please feel free to suggest anything you think that can be improved.
-Let us know the reasoning behind your suggestions.
+There is no limitation on what you can suggest so add your comments freely.
+Please do not forget to explain your reasoning behind your suggestions.

 ### Where can I find the code to be reviewed?